How To Edit WordPress Template Files? 3 Easy Methods

 How to add a Javascript snippet in functions.php?

-There are different places and several available methods to add Javascript snippets to a WordPress site, no matter which method or place you prefer to add your snippet, it will affect either, entire the site or a particular area i.e. a page or a post.
+There are different places and several available methods to add Javascript snippets to a WordPress site, No matter which method or place you prefer to add your snippet, it will affect either, entire the site or a particular area i.e. a page or a post.

 Example Places: